Caroline Hedwall: Professional career

-She was the medalist at the final stage of LET Qualifying School, a nine-stroke victory on 19 December 2010 to earn her LET card for 2011.
+Hedwall was the medalist at the final stage of LET Qualifying School, a nine-stroke victory on 19 December 2010 to earn her LET card for 2011.
 In her first tournament as a professional, she won the 2011 New South Wales Open in Australia on the ALPG Tour in January.
 On the LET, she won the Allianz Ladies Slovak Open in May, Finnair Masters in July, UNIQA Ladies Golf Open in September, and the Hero Women's Indian Open in December.
 She was a captain's selection to the European team for the 2011 Solheim Cup in Ireland.
 She ended the year by winning the LET Player of the Year and LET Rookie of the Year awards.
-She was also named 2011 Swedish Golfer of the Year, male and female.

 Hedwall was again a captain's pick for Team Europe at the 2013 Solheim Cup at the Colorado Golf Club in the Denver area.
 In that event, she became the first player in Solheim Cup history to win five matches in a single competition, helping lead Team Europe to a surprising 18–10 win.
 It was the Europeans' first successful defense of the Cup, and also the first win for Team Europe on American soil.

 In September 2018, Hedwall won the Lacoste Ladies Open de France, with a score of 12-under-par over 72 holes, recording her first professional victory in three years.
 The following year, she qualified for her fourth Solheim Cup appearance for the European team.

 From 2021, Hedwall focused on the Ladies European Tour instead of the LPGA.
 In November 2022, she won the tour final Andalucia Costa Del Sol Open De España, moving her to eighth on the 2022 final Order of Merit and advancing 82 positions to 137th on the world rankings.
+Despite being ranked 121st, she was picked for the 2023 Solheim Cup by captain Suzann Pettersen.
+In the Sunday singles, Hedwall delivered one of the best stretches of golf in Solheim Cup history, going from 3 down after 12 holes to flip her match to a 2 up victory over Ally Ewing after birdieing five of the last six holes, preventing the United States from winning.

+Awards, honors

+In 2011, Hedwall received Elit Sign number 137 by the Swedish Golf Federation based on world ranking achievements.

+For the 2011 season, she was elected Swedish Golfer of the Year, male or female, amateur or professional.

+In 2012, she was awarded honorary member of the PGA of Sweden.

+As receipant number 47, Hedwall was in 2015 awarded the Golden Club by the Swedish Golf Federation for outstanding contributions to Swedish golf.